 Why am I doing this?

 You may see immediate results and have a flood of new customers at your doorstep.
 You may not get anything at all from it.
 That’s the Magic of the Internet™.
 Jokes aside, if you’re doing something with citations, you’re doing better than (probably) 90% of financial professionals.
 Also, in extremely competitive markets, you might need to go a step beyond and build links from various publications.
 I won’t burden you with the details of that right now, but I’ll cover it at a later date.

 Building a Better Website

-Based on the IFP marketing department’s observations, the majority of advisor websites are wildly outdated.
-We recommend that advisors update their website every year in some capacity.
+Based on the IFP marketing department’s observations, the majority of financial professional’s websites are wildly outdated.
+We recommend that financial professionals update their website every year in some capacity.
 Here’s why.

 Imagine your entire job revolved around hacking into websites, placing hidden ads for male enhancement pills, then reaping the cash from people looking to spark some excitement in their relationship.
 Yep, hackers do it – more than I’d like to admit.
 An updated website will give you the newest code base and, ideally, the best security that’s currently on the market.
 Search engines will also discourage users from visiting your website if it’s been compromised.
 Lastly, you might want to consider SSL encryption to further ensure the safety of your website and the visitors coming to it.

 Web standards change multiple times in a year.
 I mean, sometimes they’re big changes like Google’s decision to display websites without SSL encryption as unsecure.
 Other times they’re small quality of life improvements, like Bing’s decision to support JSON-LD through Bing Webmaster Tools.
 Don’t worry about what that last sentence even means for you.
 The point is, standards change all the time and unless your website is updated frequently, you’re falling behind.